 Even experienced, board-certified doctors make mistakes or cut corners.
 Sometimes, they do not run the right tests for cancer.
-Other times, they run the right tests but fail to review the tests correctly.
+Other times, they run the right tests, but fail to review them correctly.
 When their failure leads to a terrible outcome for cancer patients and their families, they must be held accountable.

 The Charlotte misdiagnosis of cancer lawyers at DeVore, Acton & Stafford, P.A., focus their practice on serving North Carolina medical malpractice victims.
 With decades of combined legal experience, our in-depth knowledge of misdiagnosis errors helps us find answers for clients who are suffering as the result of a failure to diagnose or misdiagnosis of cancer.

 Misdiagnosis often happens because a family doctor or emergency room physician did not link a patient’s symptoms to cancer.
 The symptoms a patient gives during an office visit are critical to a doctor’s diagnosis and may lead to misdiagnosis of cancer.

 If doctors request the proper testing from a radiologist, the radiologist may commit medical malpractice by not reading the entire film.
 If they find a solution to your symptoms in something else on the film (such as moisture buildup), they may stop there and miss a calcification/tumor.
 Radiology errors and misdiagnosis may constitute malpractice.
 Radiologists must identify all abnormalities on an X-ray film.

 Do You Have A Medical Malpractice Case?

 In cancer cases, early detection is the only real cure.
 However, a bad outcome does not mean that you were the victim of medical malpractice.
 Two things must have happened: